TrudAX/denistrunin-blog/src/posts/devvm-perfv13/index.md

 ![HandWhenRunJob](HandWhenRunJob.png)

+## Update 10.0.37 local

+Recently I made an upgrade for my local PC and tested the performance of the local 10.0.37 VM with VS2022.
+I upgraded to a Ryzen 7 7700X CPU(not the fastest, but close to the top CPU https://www.cpubenchmark.net/singleThread.html), and a Samsung 990PRO SSD(more than 1 million IOPS).
+The results are the following:

+- Full sync for the database: around 3 minutes
+- Recompile the project: almost instant (1.5 seconds)
+- Refresh the simple form (like CustGroup) after recompile: 25 seconds
+- Refresh the complex form (SalesTable) after recompile: 35 seconds
+- Put a breakpoint to SalesTable.init and attach to process: almost instant (2-3 seconds)

+Local VMs may not be the most convenient options, but if you write a lot of X++ code(with change/test/fix cycles), they are worth considering.

+To increase responce time even more enable Preload feature https://abhimantiwari.github.io/blog/Application-Initialization/ (thanks **Huber Gomez Hernandez** for this advice)

 ## Conclusion

 Let's summarize the current recommendations based on these tests for Visual Studio 2017 D365FO development environment and what to do if it is slow: